Download PDF of Leslie Daigle’s 2 page professional Resume: LLD Resume

 Collaboration and clarity: The business landscape changes quickly in technology industries, and help is needed to illuminate trends and enable cross-industry action.

-- Independent consultant: proposed, landed and executed projects to experts from across the networking industry to gain agreement on how to address, in a collaborative fashion, timely topics such as Internet video, routing security and network measurements
+- Independent consultant: proposed, landed and executed projects to work with experts from across the networking industry to gain agreement on how to address, in a collaborative fashion, timely topics such as Internet video, routing security and network measurements

 Funded research projects – Network Operator Measurement Activity (NOMA); survey of operator use and support of Open Source Software